-Conor was appointed Lecturer in Law at the School of Law and Social Justice in August 2021.
-From 2020-2021 he was a Max Weber Postdoctoral Fellow at the European University Institute, Florence.
-Prior to this, he completed an LLB at Trinity College, Dublin in 2015, an LLM from Yale Law School in 2017, and a Ph.D. from Trinity College, Dublin in 2020.
+Conor completed an LLB at Trinity College, Dublin, an LLM at Yale Law School, and a Ph.D. at Trinity College, Dublin.
 Conor is a non-practising barrister, having been called to the Irish Bar in 2020.

 Conor’s research specialises in administrative law, constitutional law, and legal theory.

 He has had work featured in leading journals like the American Journal of Jurisprudence, Edinburgh Law Review, European Constitutional Law Review, International Journal of Constitutional Law, Harvard Journal of Law & Public Policy, Maryland Law Review, Modern Law Review, Law & Literature and Public Law.
 He is also a regular contributor to the classical legal theory blog Ius & Iustitium.

 Conor's work on public law has been of relevance to courts, practitioners, and policymakers in several legal systems.